FrozenVoid/Game-Design-DB/Game Psychology/Immersion/Realism/Entities/uniqueness/readme.txt

 be used to model more complex behavior, where it would alter entity variables(e.g. speed).
-7.Adaptation; can the AI script change tactics based on entity current variables(hp/energy), alter skill use to match opponent?
+7.Adaptation; can the AI script change tactics based on entity current variables(hp/energy), alter skill use to match opponent(e.g. alter selected skill based on distance to player)?